-In the last blog, I introduced the idea of building a financial team.
+In the last post, I introduced the idea of building a financial team.

 Now let's talk about how.